ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ## Question 4.
 What is “closure” in javascript?
 Provide an example?
 > A closure is a function defined inside another function (called parent function) and has access to the variable which is declared and defined in parent function scope.

-The closure has access to variable in three scopes:
+The closure has access to the variable in three scopes:
 - Variable declared in his own scope
 - Variable declared in parent function scope
-- Variable declared in global namespace
+- Variable declared in the global namespace

 ```javascript
 var globalVar = "abc";